Hazing Policy

 • Campus Safety

 All reported incidents of hazing will be referred to the appropriate department for investigation and adjudication.
+The University encourages the reporting of all suspected hazing incidents and such reports may be made anonymously.
+The University strictly prohibits retaliation against individuals who report hazing in good faith.
 For all incidents where the alleged violators are students, cases will be referred to and followed up on by the Dean of Students’ office.
 The cases will be heard via the procedures laid out in the Student Code of Conduct.
+Hazing is a crime and is punishable under New Jersey Law (N.J.S.A.
+2C:40-3).
+Under the federal Stop Campus Hazing Act adopted in 2024 Saint Peter's University adheres to requirements for transparency, prevention, and accountability, including public reporting of hazing incidents and detailed preventions programs.

 Training and Prevention